-Stop using almotriptan and call your doctor at once if you have a serious side effect such as:
+Stop using almotriptan and call your doctor at once if you have:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about almotriptan (Axert)?

 You should not use this medicine if you have uncontrolled high blood pressure, heart problems, a history of heart attack or stroke, or circulation problems that cause a lack of blood supply within the body.

 Do not take almotriptan within 24 hours before or after using another migraine headache medicine.

 Stop using almotriptan and get emergency medical help if you have: chest pain or pressure, pain spreading to your jaw or shoulder, nausea, sweating, and a light-headed feeling.

 What should I discuss with my healthcare provider before using almotriptan (Axert)?